 Dr. Katou is an ambitious woman who seeks to revolutionize the corrupt and inefficient Japanese medical system from within by becoming a professor in a teaching hospital.
 She enlists a maverick surgeon, Dr. Asada Ryuutarou, to help her with research that would catapult her to a professorship should they succeed and publish.
 However, Asada's refusal to conform to the system soon threatens to destroy not only her plans but her entire career.
 Katou is prepared to do anything, including going along with the system, in order to achieve her end goal, but she begins to question whether she has gone too far as Asada's actions bring many of the system's shortcomings to light.

 Iryuu: Team Medical Dragon won the 50th Shogakukan Manga Award for best general manga in 2004.
-It was adapted into a series of live action dramas by Fuji TV, each season released in 2006, 2007, 2010, and 2014, respectively.
+It was adapted into a series of live action dramas by Fuji TV with each season premiering in 2006, 2007, 2010, and 2014.

 The series was published in French by Glénat from July 2008 to June 2013.

 It’s a bit of a surprise seeing no reviews when this thing’s been out for 8 or 9 years.
 I've marathoned through the currently available chapters in English (scanlation in process), and decided to make a quick review since this manga's review section is empty.

 But before going on to the main chunk of the review, I think I’ll give a… uh… “slightly” elongated introduction to my personal exposure to Team Medical Dragon.

 Team Medical Dragon’s been a very different experience for me, someone definitely not well versed in seinen anime/manga.
 I used to be a more avid anime watcher, and most of the stuff I